optakt/optakt.github.io/content/knowledge/scalinghistory.md

 * the local set of validators that we rely on for consensus;
 * the set of underlying chain validators/miners, that can propose blocks.

-When someone proposes a block, they do receive a reward.
+When someone proposes a block, they receive a reward.
 These sets can overlap.
-However, someone running a price provider or a proof attestor also needs to run a node, so there will be many more nodes than just the underlying chain validators/miners.
+However, someone running a price provider or a proof attestor also needs to run a node, which results in many more nodes than just the underlying chain validators/miners.

 Below is a summary of characteristics of various distributed networks: